Yurok: Wind power

-The Yurok join the Bear River Band and the Tolowa Dee-ni' Nation in its opposition.
+The Yurok join the Bear River Band and the Tolowa Dee-niʼ Nation in its opposition.

 Forestry

 In 1995, researchers observed that "control of reservation and allotment [of] natural resources has been withheld from them [Yurok people] under the auspices of scientific forest management."
 Managing the reservation for the benefit of the timber industry or a "fine stand of timber" prevented Yurok modes of subsistence.
 As such the researchers note that Yurok were divested from their forest resources for the following reasons: "by straightforward expropriation of their lands, as Yurok property rights were ignored and access to gathering sites was cut off; and through ecological change brought about by a shift in management regimes."

 Forest management impacts forests on Yurok lands, since the environment is interconnected despite political boundaries.
 In United States forestry programs, Indigenous peoples are only given the right to "alienate the land but not to manage the vegetation."
 In the case of the Yurok, "vegetation management and Yurok culture and economy are closely linked" and as a result "the increasing unsuitability of the changed forest for Yurok subsistence helped push the Yurok to sell their land."
 The Yurok Fisheries Department works at reviving the streams and the runs of salmon and steelhead trout.
 Reforesting by tribal members helps to stabilize the banks of the waterways and reduce the sediment load.

 On March 20, 2024, the Yurok began a first-of-its-kind land deal to manage tribal lands with the National Park Service under a memorandum of understanding between the tribe, Save the Redwoods League and Redwood National and State Parks.
 Sam Hodder, president and CEO of Save the Redwoods League, explained that the agreement would be starting a process of changing the present narrative about who, and for whom, natural lands are managed.
-The return of the 125 acres - named 'O Rew by the Yurok - demonstrates "the sheer will and perseverance of the Yurok people".
+The return of the 125 acres - named ʼO Rew by the Yurok - demonstrates "the sheer will and perseverance of the Yurok people".
 Joseph L. James, Yurok chairman, said: "Together, we are creating a new conservation model that recognizes the value of tribal land management".
 The Yurok see Redwoods as living beings and only used fallen trees to build their homes and canoes.